 Meelup Beach is a calm and protected bay with plenty of shade on the grassed area above the beach.
 It’s one of my favourite beaches.

-Castle Rock beach is another calm bay that is protected from the westerly sea breeze.
+Castle Rock beach is another calm bay protected from the westerly sea breeze.
 At the end of Castle Bay, Castle Rock is accessed by a lovely walk along the beach or on the Meelup Trail.

 Eagle Bay is the location of the world-class HMAS Swan dive wreck.
-The sandy beach and calm, clear ocean are a beach lovers delight.
+The sandy beach and calm, clear ocean are a beach lover’s delight.
 It’s an affluent part of the region with lots of luxurious properties overlooking the sea.
 Not only great for swimming but also kayaking, snorkelling, photography and picnicking near Point Piquet.

-Smiths Beach is another popular surfing spot, known for its supertubes (the ability to hold huge swells).
+Smiths Beach is another popular surfing spot known for its supertubes (the ability to hold huge swells).

-Injidup Beach is probably the most well known secret beach, thanks to Instagram.
+Injidup Beach is the most well known secret beach, thanks to Instagram.
 The Injidup Natural Spa is found down a rutted walking track from the Injidup car park.
 Waves foam over this natural rock pool formation, forming a natural spa.

-Read: Ngilgi Caves Review
+Read: Ngilgi Cave Review